cepthomas/example_plugin/README.md

      and their visibility is conditional.
 Space in this menu is limited!
 **)  There aren't enough keys for all packages, you'd risk overriding those of other packages.
      You can put commented out suggestions in a keymap file, and/or explain how to create bindings in your README.
 ***) We have hundreds of color schemes, and plenty of scopes to make any syntax work.

 For bonus points also considered how the review guidelines apply to your package: https://github.com/wbond/package_control_channel/wiki#reviewing-a-package-addition

 For updates to existing packages: If your package isn't using tag based releases, please switch to tags now.
 -->

 [1]: https://packagecontrol.io/docs/submitting_a_package
 [2]: https://semver.org
 [3]: https://www.git-scm.com/docs/gitattributes#_export_ignore
 ```

+## Updating a Package

+To update a previously published package simply update the plugin code, push and
+tag with the new version number.
+No need to touch the `package_control_channel` contents.
+Package Control will update the local user's copy on a periodic basis.

+It's probably polite to inform the user using the `messages.json` mechanism.

 ## Simultaneous Packages